reactiflux/reactiflux.com/src/transcripts/david-k-piano.md

 <a name="how-are-you-currently-funding" href="#how-are-you-currently-funding"># </a>**Q:** How are you currently funding Stately, or what is the business model behind the company?
 Is the company going to sell tools, consulting, services, etc? – Redacted

+We’ve (quietly) raised a small seed round for this to support our team.
+We’re improving our open-source libraries and tools, as well as creating apps & services, such as the visual editor (an "IDE" for app logic), registry, cloud-based workflow tools, etc. that will be free for basic use

 ---

 <a name="if-there-were-a-re" href="#if-there-were-a-re"># </a>**Q:** If there were a re-write of routers for an SPA, would XState be the ideal choice? – amaankulshreshtha

 It’d be an interesting choice!
 Routers are sort of like state machines, but you can go to any route at any time.
-But especially for multi-step forms, it’s useful to express routes as a state machine often. dilraj — Today at 4:42 PM
+But especially for multi-step forms, it’s useful to express routes as a state machine often.

+---

-[Q&Q] State machines are fantastic!
+<a name="state-machines-are-fantastic" href="#state-machines-are-fantastic"># </a>**Q:** State machines are fantastic!
 Why haven’t they been embraced in the "backend" of things?
 We get a lot of crazy events responses in the backend and a lot of the time, all we can do is, handle events with if `else’s and retry "stuff".
 It’d be instrumental in having a LONG LIVED state machine in the server.
 To compare, we can have an FSM for dealing with an AJAX request in the front end.
 Maybe on success, we want to transition the page into another state, and then different events can communicate with THAT event.
-We typically have to rely on databases tables and columns, but it makes it hard to see the "overall" image of what’s going.
+We typically have to rely on databases tables and columns, but it makes it hard to see the "overall" image of what’s going. – dilraj

 I love this question.
 They have been embraced, implicitly!
 Whenever you work with a workflow engine (many popular ones out there), they’re really basic state machines.
 There’s also BPMN which is like a higher-level, business-oriented state machine.
 With statecharts on the backend, I believe we can go further and express even more complex logic on the backend in a visually clear way.